markwest1972/voice-controlled-zumo/notes.md

 * https://www.dexterindustries.com/Arduberry/getting-started/loading-example-sketch - arduberry
 * http://wolfpaulus.com/jounal/embedded/raspberrypi_webcam/#comments - streaming webcam

+##Pin Mapping##
+Mapping from:
+* 9 to 5
+* 10 to 11

+Note to self, need to write a gist about this for rwaldron.

 ##Other##
 **/dev/ttyAMA0**: Serial port for Johnny-Five when using Arduberry.

 **Pan / Tilt**: - try for 10 degrees, use center to bring camera back, use range to control movement.
 Also use VBAT for Power otherwise Raspberry PI resets.
 * Pan - (R) 35, 45, 55, 65, 75, (85), 95, 105, 115, 125, 135v(L)
 * Tilt - (U) 45, 55, 65, 75, (85), 95 105, 115, 125 (D)